acepsaepudin/laravel4-multilingual/README.md

-mjolnic/language
+thor/i18n
 ===========

-Multilingual features for Laravel 4
+Laravel 4 Multilingual route support and more:

-* Locale and languague autodetection (based on URI segment or User Agent)
+* Locale and language autodetection (based on URI segment or User Agent)
-* Language model and migration
+* Language model, migration and seeder
 * Multilingual route support

 ## Setup

 In the `require` key of `composer.json` file of your project add the following

-    "mjolnic/language": "dev-master"
+    "thor/i18n": "dev-master"

 Run the Composer update comand

     $ composer update

-In your `config/app.php` add `'Mjolnic\Language\LanguageServiceProvider'` to the end of the `$providers` array it will bind the required route for you.
+In your `config/app.php` add `'Thor\I18n\I18nServiceProvider'` to the end of the `$providers` array it will bind the required route for you.

 ```php